nlp-waseda/JMMLU/readme_en.md

 # Acknowledge
 We express our gratitude to the RIKEN for their support in the translation of MMLU.
 We also acknowledge the contributions from Step Corporation, who provided materials on Japanese and World History, and from New Style Cram School VIST, who supplied resources on japanese_idioms, japansese_civics, and japanese_geography.

-If you used this benchmark, please cite this paper.
-## bibtex